bbbbencody/a-star-j-gatsby/src/pages/index.md

 templateKey: index-page
 title: Aaron James
 image: /img/img_5443.jpg
-heading: A cornucopia of experience
+heading: "A veritable Renaissance man. "
-subheading: "General Contractor and handyman "
+subheading: "General Contractor and Handyman "
 mainpitch:
   title: The guy for the job.
 Any job.
   description: >